creminem94/Advanced-Wall-Following/README.md

 The code can accept a file where the parameters for the node are specified, if no file is provided, a set of default parameters is assumed.
 A guideline for these file is `config/real_robot_params.yaml`, which contains the parameters used for the real turtlebot3.

-**The tuning of these paramaters is essential for a good performance**
+**The tuning of these paramaters is essential for a good performance when changing from simulation to the real robot**

+Inside the config package folder are two parameter files, real_robot_params.yaml contains the parameters for running the code on the real turtlebot3, simulation_params.yaml contains the parameters for the simulation on unity and rviz setup

 ### Visualization
 We exploit RViz to visualize the fitted lines.